curegit/reversi-ai-dll/README.md

 `ReversiConsole.exe [dark|light]`

+The positional argument is your side.
-Your side is dark by default.
+That is dark by default.

 ![console reversi](Console.png)